tlswg/tls13-spec/draft-ietf-tls-tls13.md

   process the early data.
 It is not possible for the server to accept only a subset of the early data messages.
-  Even though the server sends a message accepting early data, the actual early data itself is already in flight by the time the server generates this message.
+  Even though the server sends a message accepting early data, the actual early data itself may already be in flight by the time the server generates this message.

 In order to accept early data, the server MUST have accepted a PSK cipher suite and selected the first key offered in the